zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert.md

 👉 [Try our Online Benchmark](https://dotnetfiddle.net/xD6Bxk)

 ⚠️ On .NET Fiddle, you won’t be able to run `SaveChanges` with more than around **1,800 entities** before it crashes due to memory limits.
-But if you **comment out** the `SaveChanges` call, you’ll see that our library handles **5,000 entities** just fine.
+But if you **comment out** the `SaveChanges` call, you’ll see that our Entity Framework Extensions library handles **5,000 entities** just fine.
 This helps prove an important point: performance isn’t only about speed—**memory usage matters too**.

-### EF6 vs EFE
+### EF6 vs Entity Framework Extensions

 In EF6, the `SaveChanges` method makes one database round-trip for every entity it needs to insert.
-If you have hundreds or thousands of entities, our library is a must-have for this version.
+If you have hundreds or thousands of entities, using Entity Framework Extensions is a must-have for this version.
 Otherwise, you're making your users wait forever for the save to complete.

 | Operation                            | 1,000 Entities | 2,000 Entities | 5,000 Entities |
 | :----------------------------------- | -------------: | -------------: | -------------: |